Reading submissive signals is crucial to understand if someone is submitting to you and accepting your leadership and authority.

 Advanced communicators can use similar expressions to draw more attention to what they are about to say.

-Sometimes you can see this behavior in women right before a date from online dating apps and platforms.
+Sometimes you can see this behavior in women right before a date -especially if from online dating-.

-They try to manage down expectations by telling they don’t look good, they’re fat or that they dressed poorly for the day.
+They try to manage down expectations saying they don’t look good, they’re fat, or that they dressed poorly for the day.

 #2.4.
 Emotional Over-Reactions

-Overreacting shows signs of nervousness, unease and over-dependence on the more dominant individual.
+And if you overreact on 1:1, it shows signs of nervousness, unease, and over-dependence on the more dominant individual.

-Furthermore, people who overreact show they don’t have control over their own mind.
+Furthermore, people who overreact show they don’t have much control over their own minds.

-Because she raises her voice you might think that she is dominant here.
+Because she raises her voice you might misread the power dynamics and think that she is dominant.

-Raising her voice is a sign indeed that she is not fully submissive and she is trying to reject his brother’s authority.
+Raising her voice is a sign indeed that she is not fully submissive and she is trying to reject her brother’s authority.

-But getting so worked up also shows her weakness: she needs to aggress to defend herself, which tells us that his brother is getting to her.
+But getting so worked up also shows her weakness: she needs to aggress to defend herself, which tells us that her brother is getting to her.

-And when someone can easily get to you, it means that they are very important to you (likely, they have social soft power over you and you need their positive opinion).
+And when someone can easily get to you, it means that they are very important to you (likely, they hold soft power in the form of a judge and you need their positive opinion).

 Another example of an overreaction is when a submissive individual is being scolded, maybe unfairly, by someone they respect a lot and they just can’t wait to jump in to defend themselves.

-If you’re a man in a relationship with a woman and you’re the obvious leader, you will see it a lot from your girlfriend.
+Men who are relationship leaders will see it a lot from their girlfriends.
 When you are unhappy or explaining to her why you’re disappointed she will jump in to justify herself before you can even finish your sentences.

 It’s the lieutenant who says “Jesus”.